Strategic decision making and its role in today's management

 Strategic decision making is demanding in today’s unpredictable world.
 Find out how management teams take their strategic decisions to the next level.

 Making the right strategic decisions causes many managers headaches.
-Today's unpredictable environment renders strategic decision making more complex.
+Today's unpredictable environment renders strategic decision making more complex and encourages bad decisions.
 Which scenarios for the future are most likely and which direction should the company go?
 The CEO of advisory firm StrategyPod, Karel Leeflang, guides management teams throughout their strategic decision-making process.
 He argues that the role of strategic decision making is more important than ever today.
 Read the interview to find out how management teams can use data and scenario planning to take their strategic decision making to the next level.

 What is the role of strategic decision making in today's unpredictable environment?